EU holds first talks on Greek default as Athens holds out hope

 No one knows, least of all in Athens or Brussels, whether the anti-austerity government can reach a deal with its lenders before an end-June deadline and thereby avoid putting the country in grave danger of crashing out of the euro zone.

 But senior euro zone officials are taking no chances, and discussed a series of scenarios in Bratislava late on Thursday, several officials told Reuters.
-These included a possible default on a 1.6 billion euro (1 billion pounds) payment that Greece must make to the International Monetary Fund, the global lender of last resort, at the end of this month, they said.
+These included a possible default on a 1.6 billion euro ($1.8 billion) payment that Greece must make to the International Monetary Fund, the global lender of last resort, at the end of this month, they said.

 While Europe let loose a barrage of warnings, the leftist Greek government exuded calm and optimism.
 A cheerful Tsipras was mobbed by supporters late on Thursday at an open air concert to celebrate the reopening of a TV station, still wearing the blue suit he had worn at crisis talks that morning in Brussels.